fahbench/fahbench/doc/build-and-install.md

     this for the official releases.
 The CPU platform runs much slower without these optimized libraries.

- 1. Download OpenMM and build with CMake.
-The official binaries will not work with vs2015, and do not include fah-specific patches and backports.
-Build the release configuration.
-You can disable building the python bindings, C and Fortran bindings, drude, and amoeba plugins to simplify the build.

- 1. Build the `INSTALL` project to install OpenMM.

  1. Run CMake on the fahbench source directory.
-Finagle it until it has found all of the dependencies you just spent so long getting in order.
+Finagle it until it has found all of the dependencies.
-    Start by setting:
+    Setting the following may help:

      - `CMAKE_PREFIX_PATH` to `.../Qt/5.6/msvc2015_64/`
-     - `OPENMM_xxx` to where you installed OpenMM.

- 1. Build and install!
-CMake will copy the relevant OpenMM and Qt `dll`s to the `bin/` install directory.
+ 1. Open the generated solution file (`.sln`) and "build" the `INSTALL` target.

 ### Vagrant

- 1. Make sure your git submodules are initialized (openmm)
+ 1. Make sure your git submodules are initialized (boost, openmm)

  1. Download a `.tar.bz2` release of the AMDAPPSDK into this directory.
     The provisioning script can't download it because you have to accept